microsoft/pxt/common-docs/cli.md

 * Run a local web server for the web editor.
 * Author packages using JavaScript and/or C++.

-Using the PXT CLI assumes that you have some experience with programming and will require installation of additinal tools on your machine.
+Using the PXT CLI assumes that you have some experience with programming and will require installation of additional tools on your machine.

 * **[LET'S GET STARTED](https://makecode.com/cli)**